Landslide leaves up to a dozen missing on Italian island | Science-Environment

 - Italy

-Heavy rainfall triggered landslides early on Saturday on the southern Italian island of Ischia that collapsed buildings and left as many as 12 people missing.
+Heavy rainfall triggered landslides early on Saturday on the southern Italian island of Ischia that left as many as 12 people missing as it cut a muddy swath through a port town, collapsing buildings and sweeping cars into the sea.

-Italy's interior minister said no deaths had yet been confirmed, appearing to contradict an early announcement by another senior politician.
+Italy's interior minister said no deaths were confirmed, appearing to contradict an early announcement by another senior official.

 “At the moment there are no confirmed deaths,'' said Interior Minister Matteo Piantedosi, speaking from the firefighters emergency coordination centre.

-The prefecture for the Naples region, which includes Ischia, said at least 12 people were missing.
+The prefect for the Naples region, which includes Ischia, said at least 12 people were missing.
+Claudio Palomba also was quoted by Italian media as saying that no deaths had been confirmed.

 The news agency ANSA reported that at least 10 buildings had collapsed.
-One family with a newborn that was previously reported missing had been located and was receiving medical care, according to the Naples prefect, Claudio Palomba.
+One family with a newborn that was previously reported missing had been located and was receiving medical care, according to the Naples prefect.

-Firefighters were working on rescue efforts.
-Reinforcements were being sent from nearby Naples, but were encountering difficulties in reaching the island either by motorboat or helicopter due to the weather.
+Firefighters and the Coast Guard were working on rescue efforts.
+Reinforcements arrived by ferry, including teams of sniffer dogs to help the search efforts.

+The densely populated mountainous island is a popular tourist destination for both its beaches and spas.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)